appdev-lessons/helper-methods-part-1/content.md

 To just indicate that we support the HTML format with this action.

-Once you finish that refactoring, make sure you app still works, and do a **/git** commit!
+Once you finish that refactoring, make sure you app still works, and do a git commit!

 ## `link_to` Helper Method 00:35:30 to 00:43:28